timofeysie/cypress-cucumber/README.md

-# Cypress Cucumber Automatioin Clone
+# Cypress Cucumber Gherkin

+This project is designed to test the [React Redux TypeScript Example](https://github.com/timofeysie/redux-typescript-example) using Cypress and Cucumber with Gherkin syntax.

-# Cucumber Cypress Automation Testing
+## Cucumber Cypress Automation Testing

 This is a Cypress end-to-end testing project that uses Cucumber and Gherkin.